Tiruvalithayam Tiruvallesvarar Temple: History

-The original structure of the temple is believed to have been built by The temple is closely associated with Rajaraja Chola III.
+The original structure of the temple have been built by The temple is closely associated with Rajaraja Chola III.
 There are 14 inscriptions from the Chola empire, with the oldest dating back to Tribuvana Chakravarthy Vijayakanda Gopalan who donated multiple jewels to Nachiyar.
 The inscriptions are counted as 214-28 of 1910.
 As per the inscriptions, during the regime of Rajaraja III, the temple was in a place called Chintamanipuram.
 The temple is referred as Ambattur Nadu, Puzhar kottam and Jayamkonda Cholapuram in various inscriptions.
 The inscriptions denote the presiding deity as Thiruvalithamudaya Nayanar and the Ambal as Thiruveethi Nachiyar.
-During the period of Rajaraja, a devotee named Chalukya Naranan Yathavarayan donated two houses and two gardens to the temple.
+During the period of Rajaraja, a devotee named Chalukya Naranan Yathavarayan of Eastern Chalukyas donated two houses and two gardens to the temple.
 The other inscriptions indicate gifts in the form of lamps, food and gold to the temple by various devotees and ruling kings.

 Architecture

 The temple is located in Padi, a neighbourhood in Chennai and the nearest railhead, Korattur is 2.2 km away from the temple.
 The temple covers an area of close to an 1 acre.
 The temple has three prakarams (closed precincts of a temple) and many mandapams (halls).
 The temple faces east and is entered via a three-tiered pyramidal rajagopuram (gateway tower).
 The presiding deity in the form of lingam is housed in the sanctum in Gajabrashta shape (sitting pose of an elephant).
-The attached hall, the ardhamandapa measures the same width as the sanctum, while its length is twice the sanctum.
+The attached hall, the ardhamandapa or semi-circled hall measures the same width as the sanctum, while its length is twice the sanctum.
 The ardhamandapa projects towards the east.
-The Mukhamandapa has a square structure.
+The Mukhamandapa or primary hall has a square structure.
 There are five devakoshtas that cover the exterior walls of the sanctum.
 The images of Dakshinamurthy and Brahma are the only ones remaining out of the five.
 There is a separate shrine of Somaskanda in the temple.
 The presiding deity of the temple is Tiruvallesvarar, housed in the sactum.
 The consort is Jagadambika is located in a parallel shrine.
 There is a view point from where both the deities can be viewed.
 The temple has four bodies of water associated with it.
-The principal water tank is called Bharathwaja Theertham, while the other three are Brahma Theertham, Agasthiya Theertham and Sheera Nadhi.
+The principal water tank is called Bharathwaja Theertham, while the other three are Brahma Theertham, Agasthya Theertham and Kshira Nadhi meaning river of milk, referring to Kshirasagar.
 The temple has a separate shrine for Dakshinamurthy (Guru).